jlangner87/break_a_leg/README.md

 ## **Future Development Opportunity (Post MVP)**

+### Each show will compile a list of volunteers associated with that show.
+The list will be a clickable link that routes the user to the volunteer's profile

 ### Under the display of each volunteer's profile, there will be a compiled biography of every role they have had in any show for the theater using the app.
 Under that will be a field where users can enter their name and a short message to the volunteer.
 When they submit it, the message will be displayed on their profile.

+### Shows will be categorized by a "season" key value in the object.
+The "Shows" page will then be a list of seasons that users can navigate to.

 ### The post, update, and delete page for shows and volunteers will be hidden behind an authentication wall, so that the general public cannot alter the data bases.